IHE/ITI.MHDS/input/pagecontent/volume-1.md

-The Document Registry SHALL search for any resources with the deprecated `_id` value in the `DocumentReference.subject`, and `List.subject`; and replace subject value of with the surviving id.
+The Document Registry SHALL search for any resources with the deprecated `_id` value in the `DocumentReference.subject`, and `List.subject`; and replace subject value in those resources with the surviving `id` value.
 The Document Registry SHALL record a single audit event indicating the Merge action, with an `.entity` element for each of the updated Document Registry Resources updated.
 The Document Registry SHOULD create within